flatironinstitute/sciware/27_SummerIntro/cmd.md

 > rmdir mydir
 ```

-- `..` always refers to the "parent" directory, one above
+- `..` refers to the "parent" directory, one above

 ### Quoting, spaces, arguments